-Each institution's satisfactory academic progress policy shall state which conditions a denied status student must meet before state aid will be reinstated.
+Each institution's SAP policy shall state which conditions a Denied Status student must meet before state aid will be reinstated.
 For example, the student may have to attend the institution without state financial aid for a specific period of time or may have to show proof that credits have been made up within a designated time period.